Rectified LpJEPA: Joint-Embedding Predictive Architectures with Sparse and Maximum-Entropy Representations: Qualitative Analysis of Rectified LpJEPA

 As shown in \cref{fig:qual_attribution}, when the background laptop is removed, all models concentrate their attributions on the cat, consistent with the cat-only retrieval behavior observed in \cref{fig:qual_probe_cat}.
 For the full image containing both the cat and the laptop, attributions are more spatially spread-out.
 Notably, Rectified LpJEPA with $\mu=-3$ places a large fraction of its attribution mass on the background, aligning with its tendency to retrieve laptop images in \cref{fig:qual_tabby_cat}.

-Taken together, these results demonstrate that even under extreme sparsity, Rectified LpJEPA performs task-agnostic encoding without discarding information.
-This behavior aligns with our objective of learning sparse yet maximum-entropy representations, since maximizing entropy encourages preserving as much information about the input as possible while remaining agnostic to downstream tasks.
+Taken together, these results suggest that, for the examined examples, Rectified LpJEPA can perform task-agnostic encoding under extreme sparsity without simply discarding the relevant object information.
+This behavior aligns with our objective of learning sparse representations whose continuous components retain high entropy, encouraging the representation to preserve input information while remaining agnostic to downstream tasks.